DavidSzmul/CoinbaseBot/README.md

 # CoinbaseBot
-Use Coinbase API to connect with an homemade Bot to optimize portfolio of crypto.
+Use of Coinbase API + Scrapping + IA to create an homemade Bot to optimize portfolio of crypto.

 Different topics/issues are related to this project